-In the National Capital Region (NCR), Virginia Tech offers more than 45 graduate degree and certificate programs taught by internationally recognized faculty.
+In the Greater Washing D.C. area, Virginia Tech offers more than 45 graduate degree and certificate programs taught by internationally recognized faculty.
 Programs are offered in Falls Church, Alexandria, Arlington, and online.

 More than 600 graduate students attend classes at the Northern Virginia Center (NVC), conveniently located adjacent to the West Falls Church Metro station on the Orange line, and exit 66, just off I-66.